 While exploring the actual city, we pass through a barracks where the soldiers store arms and supplies, sit down to eat or read, and worship.
 Unsurprisingly, a banner of the royal crest hangs on the wall in a room that a knight patrols.
-The only other knight encountered before this point is at a fortified tower, a key juncture to the city walls, where more royal banners hang in soldier rest areas.
-And after this point, these knights are found in abundance in the areas just preceding Lothric Castle and beyond.
-Taken together, and it is clear that Lothric’s knights are stationed in the city as military officers for the common soldier while remaining largely concentrated at the royal abode.
-This makes them the public face of the army and the glue maintaining public order there.
+The only other knight encountered before this point is in the city walls, where more royal banners hang in soldier rest areas.
+And after this point, these knights are found in abundance in and immediately around Lothric Castle.
+Taken together, knights are stationed in the city as military officers while remaining largely concentrated at the royal abode.
+This makes them the public face of the army and the glue maintaining public order.
 It is no wonder that the knight has become the symbol of Lothric as a whole.
 They are critical to society as role models and law enforcers, even more so than knights in other countries.
-This is likely also why the knights are commonly employed in the kingdom’s iconography despite their so many varying contexts.
+This explains why the knights are commonly employed in the kingdom’s iconography despite their so many varying contexts.
 Still, their military role is paramount.

-Lothric Castle seems to serve as central command for the army, as we find not just the majority of the Lothric Knights but even common soldiers working there, some wearing civilian clothes while off-duty.
-Because of this, there are more extensive storage and living facilities throughout these portions of the castle, including weapons and tools like swords, shields, and explosives.
-The best quality arms and armor were of course provided to the knights, forged with Refined Gems derived from titanite.
+Lothric Castle seems to serve as central command for the army, as we find not just the majority of the knights but even the soldiers working there, some wearing civilian clothes while off-duty.
+Because of this, there are more extensive living and storage facilities, including weapons and tools.
+The best quality arms and armor were, of course, provided to the knights, forged with Refined Gems to complement their equal strength and dexterity.
 And because their order had originally been dedicated to hunting dragons, the knights inherited their predecessors’ worship of the sun and tools derived from its light.
-An altar dedicated to Gwyn’s firstborn can be found across from their local library, and their stockpiles include Lightning Urns, their original dragonslayer weapons and armor, the Sunlight Straight Sword, and their current weapons and shields imbued with the power of lightning.
+An altar dedicated to Gwyn’s firstborn can be found across from their local library, and their stockpiles include lightning urns, their old dragonslayer weapons and armor, the Sunlight Straight Sword, and their current lightning-imbued weapons and shields.
 The greatsword in particular has been mastered by very few in the order’s long history because of this quality.
 Given how dragons factor into Lothric’s military arsenal, this power is unsurprisingly not widely shared.

-Rather than horses, the Lothric Knights rode wyverns into battle, hence the aforementioned barracks is specifically dubbed the “Dragon Training Ground”. (竜の練兵場) Despite its obvious use for rest or logistics, the knights primarily used this part of the castle for conducting drills with their flying steeds — a knight in the open air carries the greatlance used by cavalry; wooden training poles in one of the stores suggests that the army did sword training there too.
-From this, we can assume that dragonriding was the standard for a Lothric knight and likely contributed to the order’s fame, hence why the kingdom’s coat of arms depicts dragons the same as horses in medieval heraldry; if the knight was a symbol of Lothric, then the wyvern that he rode also emblemized his kingdom.
+Rather than horses, Lothric Knights rode wyverns into battle, hence the aforementioned barracks is specifically the “Dragon Training Ground”. (竜の練兵場) Despite its obvious facilities for rest or logistics, the knights primarily used this part of the castle for conducting drills with their flying steeds — a knight in the open air carries the greatlance used by cavalry; wooden training poles in the stores suggests that the army practiced swordplay there too.
+From this, we can assume that dragonriding was the standard for a Lothric knight and likely contributed to the order’s fame, hence why the kingdom’s coat of arms depicts dragons the same as horses in standard heraldry; if the knight was a symbol of Lothric, then the wyvern he rode also emblemized his kingdom.
 And like Anor Londo, the knights’ owe their current company with dragons to their past dragonslaying, a reward from the royalty as the riders’ banners of the royal crest containing a dragon head convey.
 However, they were also acquiring their mounts thanks to their war god.

 Ring with a portrait engraved with the image of a knight.
 Boosts strength.